 Adjust HB until HB on the hoist card corresponds to the value on the test data.

 MFL (Minimum Field Lower)

-Monitor LR at set and +5.6 volts with LOC REF.
+Monitor LR and set at +5 6 volts with LOCREF.
 Set 0 volts at CFB with CUR REF.
-Adjust MFL until FC equals the minimum field lower value of FC on the test data sheet.
+Adjust MFL until FC equals the minimum field lower value of FC on the test data sheet